-There are sites and sources that promise “the perfect formula for effective copy!” or “the formula for copy that converts!”
+There are sites and sources that promise “the perfect copywriting template for effective emails!” or “the formula for copy that converts!”
 And that sounds great, right?
 But not only are “formulas” not great, they’re both full of crap and bad for copywriting professionals.
-Care to hear me rant?
-Read on…

 A formula for copy is like a formula for an oil painting.
 Can you create a plan that tells people exactly what colors to put and where?
 Of course you can.
 But I think you’d be hard pressed to find anyone who would call that real and professional art.
 Can you give a someone a scalpel and a list of steps to perform a heart transplant?
 Sure.
 But I think you and I would both prefer to be operated on by someone who’s been trained, as experience, and just overall understands what he or she is doing and why.

 Look, formulas sound great.
 Everybody wants “easy,” right?
 But some things just don’t come easy.
 Good, effective copy requires thought, planning, strategy, insight, and creativity—and a formula completely eliminates all of those.

 Often, copywriting formulas look like Mad Libs.
 Just plug and play!

 - Never [verb + pain point] again.

 These are prompts that came through an email Kate, our head copywriting coach, subscribes to.
 But, as you can imagine, if thousands of people subscribe to this newsletter, it won’t be surprising to see dozens of “Finally, the perfect car for moms” or “Finally, the apple crisp recipe you’ve been waiting for.”

 Even if they connect with your target audience, you end up writing copy that sounds tired.